DRAFT. © 2007-2018, Glen J. Kuban

 Part of Kuban's Paluxy website

-Based on a literal reading of Genesis, most "young-earth" creationists (YEC's), believe that a violent global violent flood occured only a few thousand years ago, and extinguished all land life on earth except the pairs of animals and eight humans aboard Noah's Ark.
-However, this position contradicts extensive scientific evidence, and many Biblical scholars interpret the Flood as regional rather than global (since the Hebrew word for "land" can also mean "region" or "area" (Morton, 1997) or consider it an allegorical account.
+Based on a literal reading of Genesis, most "young-Earth" creationists (YECs), believe that a violent global flood occurred only a few thousand years ago, and destroyed all land life on earth except the pairs of animals and eight humans aboard Noah's Ark.
+However, this position contradicts extensive scientific evidence, and many Biblical scholars interpret the Flood as a regional rather than global event (Morton, 1997), or regard it as an allegorical account.

 The problem of genetic diversity in a YEC framework becomes even more severe when one considers that only about a thousand years before the Flood (as most YECs interpret Genesis), the entire human genome resided in two individuals: Adam and Eve.
 Each of them could have had at most 2 alleles per gene, or 4 alleles per gene between them.
 This would also be the case if each "kind" of land animal was created as a single pair.
 Although the Bible does not clarify this, YECs insist that only two original humans were created.

-Creationists often claim that evolution cannot produce any new genetic information, but in view of the above considerations, many new alleles (which are clearly forms of new information) must have arisen by evolution.
+Creationists often claim that evolution cannot produce any new genetic information, but in view of the above considerations, many thousands of new alleles must have arisen by mutation and natural selection, which constitutes "new information" and "evolution" by any reasonable definitions.
 In fact, to account for the large numbers of alleles seen in current populations from the very limited ones at the presumed time of the Creation or Flood, would require more dramatic and rapid evolution than even "evolutionists" allow.

 Ayala, F.J. et al. 1993.
 MHC polymorphism and human origins.
 Scientific American 269(6):78-83.